greggman/DeJson.NET/README.md

         Console.WriteLine("((MessageDataKeyDown)msg2.data).keyCode : " + ((MessageDataKeyDown)msg2.data).keyCode);
     }

-If your just serializing in and out of .NET (in other words you're not going to real JavaScript) then you can choose to have dervied types save their type info when serializing and use that info when deserializing.
+If you're just serializing in and out of .NET (in other words you're not going to real JavaScript) then you can choose to have dervied types save their type info when serializing and use that info when deserializing.
 Example